kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes.
 Applications that were already running will continue to run and the allocated devices will remain so.
+For the resource types supported directly, the resource claim controller will not remove the reference in the `ReservedFor` list, meaning the devices will not be deallocated.
+If the workload controller is responsible for removing the reference, deallocation will work as long as the feature isn't also disabled in the controllers.
+If they are, deallocation will not happen in this situation either.

 ###### What happens if we reenable the feature if it was previously rolled back?